Skip Ribbon Commands

 This course focuses on options and futures markets, investment and risk management strategies using these derivative products, and pricing of options and futures contracts.
 Additional coverage includes basic swap agreements and exotic options.

-The course covers financial management of deposit and non-deposit-taking financial institutions.
+This course covers financial management of deposit and non-deposit-taking financial institutions.
+The course aims to have students understand and appreciate the conceptual, strategic, and risk management issues involved in managing financial intermediaries in general and banks in particular, and understand the impact of interactions of business areas on financial performance.
 Topics include the role and the activities of depository financial institutions, performance measurement and evaluation; asset/liability management for liquidity risk, credit risk, interest rate risk; and regulation of depository institutions.

 This course introduces the main tools and methods employed to make investment and finance decisions in residential and commercial real estate assets.
 This course aims to value real estate and determine the financial viability of decisions related to income properties such as disposition and renovation.